 TÁIN: The Women’s Stories from the Ulster Cycle of Irish Mythology is Karina’s first publication, released in December 2021.
-She has also written stories from the Mythological Cycle and the Fenian Cycle that are yet to be published.
+Her second publication, SÍDH : Stories from the Women in Irish Mythology will be ready for sale in November 2023

 And patiently waiting for the right stage, three plays:

 - Aoife – from the Irish Myth, The Children of Lir

 - Midir and Etain – one of the lesser known stories from the Irish pantheon

 - Ariadne’s Rethreading – inspired by the Greek Ariadne’s Thread